DerGuru/The-Resonant/Chapters/P2-06 - Malvek’s Agent.md

 “We don’t sign understandings,” he said.
 “We sign receipts.
 If you have concerns, send them like any citizen.
 If you want to keep watching, do it like the weather and the traffic cameras: boring and predictable.
 We do not perform.”

 Arendt nodded as if he had expected the shape of the refusal and was relieved to fit inside it.
 “Fair.”
 He stood, leaving the tea untouched and the heat paid.
-“If you notice anything that looks like an experiment you didn’t choose—” he slid a small, unbranded card across, embossed with a number that would only ever ring during daylight— “call.
+“If you notice anything that looks like an experiment you didn’t choose - ” he slid a small, unbranded card across, embossed with a number that would only ever ring during daylight -  “call.
 Or don’t.
 I will not call you.”

 “Good,” Lina said.